JJ-Dynamite/LearnMicroservicesUsingNext.js/README.md

 This example demonstrates a simple microservices architecture using Next.js.
 Each microservice has its own set of pages, components, and API functions for fetching data.
 The shared code in the `shared/utils` directory allows for reusable utility functions or modules that can be used across microservices.

-Note that this example is simplified for illustration purposes.
-In a real-world scenario, you would typically have more complex business logic, authentication, error handling, and communication mechanisms between microservices.